quakelive-server-standards/quakelive-server-standards/README.md

 ### What is next?

 The next step is to start and understand how to configure a Quake Live server in all of its different aspects.
-Take a look into this [README.md](https://github.com/quakelive-server-standards/server-standards/tree/master/_myservers#readme) file to learn about every aspect there is.
+Take a look into this [README.md](https://github.com/quakelive-server-standards/server-standards/tree/master/_myservers#readme) file to learn about everything.

 ## Participating

-Community-driven Quake Live server standards do not work without the participation
+Community-driven Quake Live server standards come to life through the participation of the community.

-### Discuss standards

 ### Contribute configs